megonemad1/Tutor-Website/Blog/_posts/2020-04-10-coin_converter.md

         except Exception as e:
             print(e)

-this is in a try cause user input.... next I look for all parts of the input that look kind of like they could be talking about currency. in the format {-+}{some number}{type of coin} each found gets added to the list and used to make a dictionary of coins. this is then passed as key value arguments to the change function. and how we coded the change function it will ignore any coins it doesn't recognize. the final loop looks like this:
+this is in a try cause user input....
+Next I look for all parts of the input that look kind of like they could be talking about currency.
+In the format {-+}{some number}{type of coin} each found gets added to the list and used to make a dictionary of coins.
+This is then passed as key value arguments to the change function.
+How we coded the change function it will ignore any coins it doesn't recognize.
+The final loop looks like this:

     while (i is not 'q'):
         if (i is ''):